A weak inequality in fractional homogeneous Sobolev spaces: The boundedness of the Littlewood-Paley-Poisson function

-To estimate each term in the summation of (\ref{eq3.77}), we would like to use the Mihlin-H\"{o}rmander multiplier theorem, i.e. \cite[Theorem 6.2.7.]{14classical}, and for every $j\in\bbbz$, we will find $\|m_j\|_{L^{\infty}(\bbbr^n)}$ and a positive finite constant $A_j$ so that
+To estimate each term in the summation of (\ref{eq3.77}), we use the Mihlin-H\"{o}rmander multiplier theorem, i.e. \cite[Theorem 6.2.7.]{14classical}, and for every $j\in\bbbz$, we will find $\|\multi_j\|_{L^{\infty}(\bbbr^n)}$ and a positive finite constant $A_j$ so that